helmwave/docs/docs/yaml.md

 > Helmwave will check current version and project version.

-In the future it is planned to be used for major compatibility.
+In the future it is planned to check major compatibility.

 ## Registries[]